ntutic/json_scrapy/docs/topics/extensions.rst

 will be sent to all recipients specified in the :setting:`STATSMAILER_RCPTS` setting.

-Emails can be sent using the :class:`~scrapy.mail.MailSender` class.
-To see a full list of parameters, including examples on how to instantiate :class:`~scrapy.mail.MailSender` and use mail settings, see :ref:`topics-email`.
+Emails can be sent using the :class:`~jscrapy.mail.MailSender` class.
+To see a full list of parameters, including examples on how to instantiate :class:`~jscrapy.mail.MailSender` and use mail settings, see :ref:`topics-email`.

-.. module:: scrapy.extensions.debug
+.. module:: jscrapy.extensions.debug
    :synopsis: Extensions for debugging Scrapy

 Debugging extensions